-I’ve represented clients in actions involving a variety of industries and technologies, including medical devices, software, navigation equipment, financial equipment and audio systems.
-I rely on my courtroom and trial experience to position complex, cutting-edge technical concepts in a way that makes the most sense to the judge and jury.
+I represent clients in actions involving a variety of industries and technologies, including medical devices, software, navigation equipment, consumer products, financial equipment, and audio systems.
+I focus on developing strategies to meet my clients’ goals and match their business culture, which can adapt as the litigation advances.

 Food, Beverage & Agribusiness Alert | 08.06.19

 06.08.17 | Chicago, IL